smartdesignworldwide/KinectToBrowser/README.md

 3. Move the ofxSpacebrew and ofxLibwebsockets addons from the OF_addons folder in the repo to the addons folder in the OpenFrameworks structure.
 Updated / Released versions of these addons may be found in the original repos [here](https://github.com/Spacebrew/ofxSpacebrew) and [here](https://github.com/labatrockwell/ofxLibwebsockets), but the included versions are known to work.

+4. If you don't have Node JS installed in your machine, download the installer [from here](https://nodejs.org) and follow install instructions.

-4. Navigate your terminal to the *spacebrew_server* folder in the repo.
+5. Navigate your terminal to the *spacebrew_server* folder in the repo.

-5. Install dependencies:
+6. Install dependencies:

 	```
 	npm install
 	```

-6. Setup is done!
+7. Setup is done!

 ##Running
 ####Set up the spacebrew server locally